sagelabs/standards/python/README.md

 ## Course: Core

 - Set up a Python Developer Environment
+- Identify Python Syntax
-- Identify and use relevant native Types of Python
+- Identify and use native Types in Python and their respective primitive operations
-- Compose and distinguish control structures to control the flow of a program in Python
+- Use control structures to control the flow of a program in Python
 - Use and extend the iteration protocol
 - Use Python’s standard library to perform common operations on data
 - Use Python’s standard library to interact with the operating system
-- Completely employ the capabilities of functions in Python
+- Use functions in Python
 - Use the object-oriented features of Python
 - Use Modules to structure your code